ShrinidhiBallalNidamboor/ProductionGameUnity/README.md

    b.
 Engine Assembly department - Manager2.txt\
    c.
 Painted Assembly department - Manager3.txt\
    d.
 Vehicle Assembly department - Manager4.txt\
    e.
-Production department - Warehouse5.txt
+Production department - Manager5.txt\
+   f.
+Store Manager department - Manager6.txt\
-7. The next step is change the inventoryUI and orderUI gameobjects after opening each department games in unity and changing it to the new rule you want to change to.
+8. The next step is change the inventoryUI and orderUI gameobjects after opening each department games in unity and changing it to the new rule you want to change to.